kstenerud/concise-encoding/ce-structure.md

 Equivalence
 -----------

-There are many things to consider when determining if two Concise Encoding documents are equivalent.
-This section helps clear up possible confusion.

-**Note**: Equivalence is relaxed unless otherwise specified.
+When comparing objects to detect duplicate entries in containers, the following rules apply:

-### Relaxed Equivalence
+### Boolean Equivalence

-Relaxed equivalence is concerned with the question: Does the data come out with essentially the same values, even if there are some type differences?
+Booleans can only be compared to other booleans.
+There is no inferred "truthiness" in Concise Encoding.

-#### Integer and Float Equivalence
+### Integer and Float Equivalence

 Integers and floats do not have to be of the same type or size in order to be equivalent.
 For example, the 32-bit float value 12.0 is equivalent to the 8-bit integer value 12.
-So long as they resolve to the same effective value without data loss after type coercion, they are equivalent.
+So long as they can be round-trip converted to the destination type and back again to the same value without data loss, they are equivalent.

-Infinities with the same sign are considered equivalent.

-**Note**: In contrast to ieee754 rules, two floating point values ARE considered equivalent if they are both NaN, so long as they are both the same kind of NaN (signaling or quiet).
-Other than the signaling status, the NaN payload is disregarded when comparing.
+#### Special Float Value Equivalence Follows ieee754

+* Infinity values are equivalent if they have the same sign.
+* Zero values are equivalent regardless of sign.
+* NaN values are never equivalent.

-#### Custom Type Equivalence
+### Custom Type Equivalence

 Unless the schema specifies otherwise, custom types are compared byte-by-byte, with no other consideration to their contents.
 Custom text values **MUST NOT** be compared to custom binary values unless they can both first be converted to a common type that the receiver can compare.

-#### String Equivalence
+### String Type Equivalence

-Strings are considered equivalent if their contents are equal after decoding escape sequences, [NUL stuffing](#nul-character), etc. Comparisons are case sensitive unless otherwise specified by the schema.
+String types (such as [string](#string), [resource id](#resource-identifier), [remote reference](#remote-reference)) are considered equivalent if their types are the same and their contents are equal after decoding escape sequences, [NUL stuffing](#nul-character), etc. Comparisons are case sensitive unless otherwise specified by the schema.

+String types **MUST NOT** be normalized prior to comparison; a different encoding of the same characters is **not** equivalent.

+Comparisons are case sensitive unless otherwise specified by the schema.

+String types are never equivalent to any other type, even if the byte contents are the same or "look like" the string encoding of something.

-#### Array Equivalence
+### Array Equivalence

 Arrays **MUST** contain the same number of elements in the same order, and each element **MUST** be equivalent.

-The equivalence rules for numeric types also extends to numeric arrays.
-For example, the 16-bit unsigned int array `1 2 3`, 32-bit integer array `1 2 3`, and 64-bit float array `1.0 2.0 3.0` are equivalent under relaxed equivalence.
+The equivalence rules for integer and float types also extends to numeric arrays.
+For example, the 16-bit unsigned int array `1 2 3`, 32-bit integer array `1 2 3`, and 64-bit float array `1.0 2.0 3.0` are equivalent.

-#### Container Equivalence
+### Container Equivalence

-Containers **MUST** be of the same type.
-For example, a map is never equivalent to a list.

-Containers **MUST** contain the same number of elements, and their elements **MUST** be equivalent.

-By default, list types **MUST** be compared [ordered](#container-properties), and map types compared [unordered](#container-properties), unless their ordering was otherwise specified by the schema.
+Containers are never considered equivalent when testing for duplicates, as this would cause too much complexity.

-#### Null Equivalence
+### Null Equivalence

 [Null](#null) values are always considered equivalent to each other.

-#### Comment Equivalence
+### Comment Equivalence

 Comments are always ignored when testing for equivalence.

-#### Padding Equivalence
+### Padding Equivalence

 Padding is always ignored when testing for equivalence.

-### Strict Equivalence

-Strict equivalence concerns itself with differences that could still technically have an impact on how the document is interpreted, even if the chances are low:

-* Objects **MUST** be of the same type and size.